williamle8300/anthem/README.md

 # Target Market.
 Selling points "it's free, legal, social, and just better!"
 	- self-employed/freelancerse/work-from-home: rogie king, frank chimero (rdio user)
 	- or people who work at computers all day (by themselves); remote working;
-	- musicians; for what's important to music, look at the nav bar at: http://www.motorcitydrumensemble.com/
+	- musicians: kaytranada, monsieur adi, rac; for what's important to music, look at the nav bar at: http://www.motorcitydrumensemble.com/
 	- major music blogs (the tastemakers), e.g., give them a way to do HTML embeds so they can feature

 # Sample TrackSets (see: Pandora Radio's Pre-made TrackSets)